 The Household Management System

 Shared lists work beyond the office.
-For couples, roommates, and families, they reduce the “mental load” of remembering everything.
-It makes division of labor visible and fair.
+For couples, roommates, and families, they reduce the mental load of remembering everything and make division of labor visible and fair.

 A household list might include:

-Get responsibilities out of your head and into a shared platform to reduce friction and run your household like a team.
+Get responsibilities out of your head and into a shared platform to reduce friction.

 How to Implement Shared Lists Without the Headaches

 Adopting a new tool is easy.
 Getting everyone to actually use it is the hard part.
-Success isn’t about the software, it’s about creating a shared language and ground rules everyone understands.
+Success isn’t about software; it’s about creating a shared language and clear ground rules.

-Before you invite anyone, create a simple user manual for your team’s new workflow.
+Before you invite anyone, create a simple user manual for the new workflow.
 A few clear guidelines prevent major headaches.

 Your rules should answer these questions:

-• Due dates.
-Require realistic due dates for almost every task.
+- Due dates.
+Require realistic due dates for nearly every task.

 Consistency is the bedrock of a successful rollout.
 For more on shared calendars, see: https://fluidwave.com/blog/how-to-create-a-shared-calendar